xrzhuang/mapsapi/README.md

 google here is a prop of the Map component, **ADD**

-:alert: Throughout this tutorial, we'll be passing props to all our components.
+:warning: Throughout this tutorial, we'll be passing props to all our components.
 The components do all the heavy lifting, App.js, as the parent component, just needs to tell them what to do!

 Look at that map! :scream: You should have something that looks like this

 ![](./img/basicMap.png)

-:alert: If your map is greyed out and giving you an alert saying it can't load, you've got an API key problem.
+:warning: If your map is greyed out and giving you an alert saying it can't load, you've got an API key problem.
 Let us know and we can come and help!

 Feel free to play with the buttons on the top left corner.
 They enable you to do things like see the terrain or satellite views.
 Pretty cool!